I am passionate about software and information security. My time is spent wearing many hats, including that of engineer, student, and hobbyist.

 I am a skilled software engineer and cybersecurity professional.
 I currently work for MITRE, but have spent several years building and hacking software in many capacities.
 As a professional engineer, I am deeply focused on producing quality software through integrating security, reliability, and scalability with the industry’s most advanced tools and technologies to solve impactful problems.

-Currently, I am a part-time master’s student at Georgia Tech, where I am studying cybersecurity.
+Currently, I am a part-time master’s student at Georgia Tech, where I am studying computer science.
 Specifically, my focus is in information security and secure software.

 In 2021, I wrapped up my undergraduate degree at BYU.
 There, I studied computer science and mathematics, focusing especially on computer security.